lavalink-devs/Lavalink/IMPLEMENTATION.md

 ##### Channel Mix
 Mixes both channels (left and right), with a configurable factor on how much each channel affects the other.
-With the defaults, both channels are kept independent from each other.
+With the defaults, both channels are kept independent of each other.
 Setting all factors to 0.5 means both channels get the same audio.

 | Field         | Type  | Description                                           |